learnk8s/learnk8s.io/src/advancedKubectl/content.md

 brew install bash-completion@2
 ~~~

-> The `@2` at stands for of **bash-completion v2**.
+> The `@2` stands for of **bash-completion v2**.
 The kubectl completion script requires bash-completion v2, and bash-completion v2 requires at least Bash 4.1.
 This is the reason that you can't use the kubectl completion script on Bash versions lower than 4.1.

 The output of the `brew install` command includes a "Caveats" section with instructions to add the following lines to your `~/.bash_profile` file: